TanglingTreats/NSSSH/README.md

-# The not safe SSH self-discovery project
+# The Not Safe SSH self-discovery project
 An educational project to implement SSH and to discover various practical changes